import pandas as pd

 The main aim of this chapter is to familiarize yourself with pandas

-, the main workhorses for data analysis in Python.
+(Harris et al. 2020), the main workhorses for data analysis in Python.
 We start by downloading and visualizing stock data from Yahoo!Finance.
 Then, we move to a simple portfolio choice problem and construct the efficient frontier.
 These examples introduce you to our approach of Tidy Finance.

 Working with Stock Market Data

-At the start of each session, we load the required packages.
+At the start of each session, we load the required Python packages.
 Throughout the entire book, we always use pandas

 and numpy